joanvila/aioredlock/README.rst

 Redlock and asyncio
 -------------------

 The redlock algorithm is a distributed lock implementation for Redis_.
 There are many implementations of it in several languages.
-In this case, this is the asyncio_ compatible implementation for python.
+In this case, this is the asyncio_ compatible implementation for python 3.5+.

 Usage